aisyahrzk/Web-Scraping/README.md

 # Web-Scraping

-small web scraping projecs
+A list of Web Scraping Projects

-1. scraping a car auction website ngchanmau
+1. Scraping a car auction website ngchanmau

-2. scraping meme images from reddit and know your memes page
+2. Scraping meme images from reddit and know your memes page

-3. Scraping shopee website for big data assignment using beautiful soup and selenium -scrape product title, description, review and image
+3. Scraping shopee website  using beautiful soup and selenium for (product title, description, review and product image)